projectulterior/learn-basics/git.md

     - This outputs the current status of the git repository.

 ### Adding A New Commit
+1. Make changes to the repository
+    - Ex.
+Create a new file by running `echo "Hello World" >> README.md`

+2. Run `git status`
+    - Notice that `README.md` is now tagged as `modified`
+    ```bash
+    $ git status
+    On branch master

+    Changes not staged for commit:
+    (use "git add <file>..." to update what will be committed)
+    (use "git restore <file>..." to discard changes in working directory)
+            modified:   README.md

+    no changes added to commit (use "git add" and/or "git commit -a")
+    ```

+3. Run `git add READMD.md`
+    - Notice that `README.md` is now `staged` to be committed (not yet committed)
+    ```bash
+    $ git status
+    On branch master

+    Changes to be committed:
+    (use "git restore --staged <file>..." to unstage)
+            modified:   README.md
+    ```

+4. Run `git commit -m "my first commit"`
+    - "my first commit" can be replaced with any message
+    - This should return a summary of changes made

+5. Run `git log`

 ### Checking Out A Past Commit